cmang/durdraw/readme.md

 ## OVERVIEW:

-Durdraw is an ASCII and Unicode art editor for UNIX-like systems (Linux, macOS, etc).
+Durdraw is an ASCII, ANSI and Unicode art editor for UNIX-like systems (Linux, macOS, etc).
 It runs in the terminal and supports color and frame-based animation, attempting to make ANSI and ASCII art animation work more like a traditional animation studio.
 It supports 256 color modes when available.